Have you ever found yourself cringing at a typo or grammatical error in an article or blog post?

-People don’t think of LinkedIn as a platform to find proofreading jobs, and that’s so only until you begin to dig deeper.
+People don’t think LinkedIn is a platform to find proofreading jobs, and that’s only until you begin to dig deeper.

 Landing a good number of clients on LinkedIn will take several trials.
-But the moment you begin to gain traction and build relationships, you just may be on your way to building a long-term proofreading career.
+But the moment you begin gaining traction and building relationships, you may be on your way to building a long-term proofreading career.

-Formerly Elance, Upwork has grown into a massive marketplace fully packed with clients and freelancers from all over the world.
+Formerly Elance, Upwork has grown into a massive marketplace fully packed with clients and freelancers worldwide.
 With many editing jobs on this platform, it’s hard to run out of job offers if you have what it takes to impress clients.

-It may not be as popular as Upwork, but Lionbridge remains a great place to find proofreading jobs online.
+It may not be as popular as Upwork, but Lionbridge is a great place to find online proofreading jobs.

-You’ll sign up for an account as you normally would on any standard job site.
+You’ll sign up for an account as usual on any standard job site.
 You’ll then have to complete a skills evaluation.

-If you pass the quality assessment test, you’ll get access to the job board where you can pick, complete assignments, and get paid.
+If you pass the quality assessment test, you’ll get access to the job board to pick, and complete assignments and get paid.

 4. Media Bistro

 You may not have heard of Media Bistro until today.
-It’s also a decent job board worth checking out, more so because it has dozens of listings on proofreading work.
+It’s also a decent job board worth checking out because it has dozens of listings on proofreading work.

-You’ll have to do some bit of digging to get some decent offers from this platform.
-The best part is that it allows you to create custom job alerts, so you can get notifications related to proofreading jobs when they become available.
+You’ll have to do some digging to get decent offers from this platform.
+The best part is that it allows you to create custom job alerts to get notifications related to proofreading jobs when they become available.

-Known for its $5 gigs and filled with newbies and pros in different fields from the world over, Fiverr doesn’t need a formal introduction anymore.
+Known for its $5 gigs and filled with newbies and pros in different fields worldwide, Fiverr doesn’t need a formal introduction anymore.

-This marketplace allows you to create proofreading gigs and sell them at whatever rate, with $5 being the minimum service fee.
+This marketplace allows you to create proofreading gigs and sell them at any rate, with $5 as the minimum service fee.

 To do well on Fiverr, create a portfolio that stands out and promises what you can deliver.
 You may not make a lot of money for the first few months, but if you offer quality service, I don’t see why it would be difficult to build traction.